TravinDSO/travin_canvas/README.md

 # Travin Canvas

-A web application that combines an LLM-powered chat interface with a collaborative markdown editor, supporting real-time speech-to-text input, text-to-speech responses, and integration with n8n webhooks and Perplexity AI.
+A web application that combines an LLM-powered chat interface with a collaborative markdown editor and integration with n8n webhooks and Perplexity AI.

 ## Features

 ### Chat Interface (Left Panel)
 - **AI-Powered Conversations**: Interact with OpenAI's GPT models for intelligent assistance
-- **Speech Input**: Real-time speech-to-text input using OpenAI's Whisper API
-- **Voice Responses**: Text-to-speech responses using OpenAI's TTS API
 - **Research Commands**: Trigger external n8n workflows with the `/research` command
 - **Document Awareness**: The AI assistant maintains awareness of your document content
 - **Perplexity AI Integration**: Access to Perplexity AI's research capabilities through OpenAI function calls